• Skip to primary navigation

 dipped smoked wing in ranch dressing glazed with honey old bay

-Season.
-Combine dry rub,1 tbsp old bay, and baking soda then generously season the wings on all sides.
+2. Season.
+Combine dry rub,1 tbsp old bay, and baking soda, and then generously season the wings on all sides.

-Preheat and cook.
-Preheat smoker to 275 degrees F. Smoke for about 1 hour then turn heat up to 375 and cook over high heat until wings reach an internal temperature of 185 Degrees F. About 45 minutes depending on size.
+3. Preheat and cook.
+Preheat the smoker to 275 degrees F. Smoke for about 1 hour, then turn the heat to 375 and cook over high heat until the wings reach an internal temperature of 185 Degrees F. Depending on the size, this takes about 45 minutes.

-Coat the wings.
-Combine melted butter, remaining old bay, and honey.
-Whisk to combine then toss wings with the glaze.
+4. Coat the wings.
+Combine the melted butter, remaining old bay, and honey.
+Whisk to combine, then toss the wings with the glaze.

-Serve and Enjoy!
-Serve with ranch dressing and a side of celery and enjoy!
+5. Serve and Enjoy!
+Serve with ranch dressing and a side of celery, and enjoy!

 smoked wings pelet grill recipe camp chef